Dehydrating Strawberries

 4. Arrange in a single layer (whether in a dehydrator, oven, or air fryer)

 And to me, that's where an air fryer falls short.
 How so?
-Compare the surface area of an air fryer to a dehydrator tray, and to the massive size of an oven rack.
+Compare the small surface area of an air fryer to that of a dehydrator tray.

 So how do you get around the air fryer's diminutive size?
 By using a stacking wire rack shown below.